Visual Studio: .NET 2002

 Microsoft released Visual Studio .NET (VS.NET), codenamed Rainier (for Washington's Mount Rainier), in February 2002 (the beta version was released via Microsoft Developer Network in 2001).
 The biggest change was the introduction of a managed code development environment using the .NET Framework.
 Programs developed using .NET are not compiled to machine language (like C++ is, for example) but instead to a format called Microsoft Intermediate Language (MSIL) or Common Intermediate Language (CIL).
 When a CIL application executes, it is compiled while being executed into the appropriate machine language for the platform it is being executed on, thereby making code portable across several platforms.
 Programs compiled into CIL can be executed only on platforms which have an implementation of Common Language Infrastructure.
 It is possible to run CIL programs in Linux or Mac OS X using non-Microsoft .NET implementations like Mono and DotGNU.

 This was the first version of Visual Studio to require an NT-based Windows platform.
-The installer enforces this requirement.
+The installer enforces this requirement, and is the last version to support Windows NT 4.0 SP6 or later and Windows 2000 before SP3.

 Visual Studio .NET 2002 shipped in four editions: Academic, Professional, Enterprise Developer, and Enterprise Architect.
 Microsoft introduced C# (C-sharp), a new programming language, that targets .NET.
 It also introduced the successor to Visual J++ called Visual J#.
 Visual J# programs use Java's language-syntax.
 However, unlike Visual J++ programs, Visual J# programs can only target the .NET Framework, not the Java Virtual Machine that all other Java tools target.

 Visual Basic changed drastically to fit the new framework, and the new version was called Visual Basic .NET.
 Microsoft also added extensions to C++, called Managed Extensions for C++, so .NET programs could be created in C++.

 Visual Studio .NET can produce applications targeting Windows (using the Windows Forms part of the .NET Framework), the Web (using ASP.NET and Web Services) and, with an add-in, portable devices (using the .NET Compact Framework).

 The internal version number of Visual Studio .NET 2002 is version 7.0.
 Microsoft released Service Pack 1 for Visual Studio .NET 2002 in March 2005.